GuyL99/metropolis/README.md

 If you noticed - this program displays gravity working on an ellipse

 ## release notes:
-### a patch version to fix the image module:
+### a patch version to fix the text module laggines:
+now the text module functions ok and on par with the rest of the crates FPS, the text can be between size 1 and 128.
+### former versions release notes:
+#### 0.8.1
 I finally fixed the image module and now it could be used to place a png image wherever you want in the page in the same size as it was(the resize is on you...)
-### former versions release notes:
 #### 0.8.0
 I improved the text fps by a bit, added a Vector struct that allowes for some linear algebra related calculations, added from trait,display trait, and debug trait to color. </br>changed image functions: now only takes png images, and displays the whole image, I still have problems with it that I'm fixing.</br>changed the curve to work with bezier by default(beacuse of problems with te catmull rom chain)
 #### 0.7.0